‘It’s about the 30-second ads’: Biden budget offers a counter to GOP midterm attacks

 “This whole far-left feast leaves out the reckless taxing and spending spree that Democrats failed to pass last year and now want to revive,” said Senate Minority Leader Mitch McConnell (R-Ky.).
 “The Biden administration still wants all that spending, too, but they couldn’t even budget for it honestly.”

+The Movement for Black Lives, a national network of activists and groups, issued a statement saying Biden’s budget “shows a blatant disregard for his promises to Black people, masked as an effort to decrease crime.
+Despite the reality that more police do not translate to safer communities, the President is fine risking even more lives by expanding the excessive, brutal, and discriminatory police presence in Black communities.”

 The president’s budget typically serves as an opening bid to Congress, not a document that is expected to become law in its initial form.
 But Democrats said it offers their vulnerable incumbents a message to rally around this year.
+Some Democratic aides said they were happy to see the White House make explicit asks that would help the party on the campaign trail.

 Recent polls have shown Biden’s approval ratings mired in negative territory.
 Midterm elections have tended to revolve heavily around how voters feel about the job the president is doing.
 This dynamic has put many Democrats on edge.
 But some found reasons for optimism in the Biden budget plan.